Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

-It is not the slides or the data that you present, but your idea has to reach through to the audience.
-It should not just help them understand, it must compel them to implement the process or idea and see its value.
+Your idea should reach through to the audience, not just the slides or the data that you present.
+It should not only help them understand but must compel them to implement the process or idea and see its value.

 QA needs technical knowledge and out-of-box creative thinking to be successful and demonstrations, meetings and presentations are critical to share knowledge and stay current.